 However, American Express (Amex) is slightly different.
 For one, it is not as widely accepted by merchants because of the cost issues.
 Amex has a slightly higher processing fee compared to Visa and Mastercards.
 Two, they issue their own cards which mean they determine their own interest rates, fees, and payment schedules (not the banks).

-As an overview, some of the benefits of these payment networks include:
+As an overview, some of the benefits with these payment networks include:

 - Global Customer Assistance Services 24/7 no matter where you are in the world so you can report problems or lost/stolen credit cards.

 - 24/7 Concierge services including helping you to make last-minute dining reservations, flight reservations to name a few.

 - Deals and discounts exclusive to your card type